 "Louisiana's culture, resilience, and people make it wonderful and unique.
 We agree that the health of our communities deserves our investment.
-Through the lens of health equity, we will leverage our collective capabilities to support our Healthy State priorities."
+Working together, we will leverage our collective capabilities to support our Healthy State priorities."

 LEONARDO SEOANE, MD, FACP